 Vignobles Mayard produces 3 red Chateauneuf du Pape wines and 1 white Chateauneuf du Pape wine.

 Vignobles Mayard Clos du Calvaire is a blend of 80% Grenache, 10% Syrah and 10% Cinsault from vines that are 40 years of age on average.
+The terroir is galets and limestone.
 The wine is aged in cement vats.
 Close to 3,500 cases are produced each vintage.